 A captive insurance company (or “captive”) is a licensed insurer generally established to meet the risk management needs of a specific company or group of companies.
-The risk management benefits are the primary reason for their formation, but the tax benefits can also be valuable.
+Captive structures are primarily formed either to supplement existing insurance coverages, fund blocks of risk exposures, or provide coverage for atypical risks.
+Utilizing captive programs enables businesses to manage these risks while also taking advantage of tax benefits.
 A captive must be licensed as an insurance company through a state or foreign jurisdiction and satisfy certain requirements for the premiums to be deductible as insurance for federal tax purposes.
 Assuming that the captive meets the requirements, its taxable income is typically based on underwriting income with some required adjustments for tax purposes.
 However, certain qualifying insurance companies may elect to be taxed only on taxable investment income.

-This election can be especially beneficial to captive owners.
-Although the insured companies receive a full tax deduction for the premium paid, the captive is taxed only on its net taxable investment income.
+This election can be especially beneficial to captive owners, providing a full tax deduction for insureds paid premiums while the captives are only taxed on net investment income.

 Bring Your Captive Insurance Taxation Benefits into Greater Focus

 The CRI team is ready to advise you regarding how your organization can benefit from establishing a captive insurance company.
 We might even uncover small details that are hard to see at first glance.
 Contact us today!